zdravkov/kendo-docs/api/javascript/ui/grid.md

 ### pageable.messages.refresh `String` *(default: "Refresh")*,

-The tooltip of the refresh button.
+The Tooltip of the refresh button.

-#### Example - set the tooltip of the refresh button
+#### Example - set the Tooltip of the refresh button

     <div id="grid"></div>
     <script>